codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

    * make top level/other place
    * rename good class name, rename good field name (value), rename good local name make local name like the prefix, mane field names the suffixes if it had prefix
+   * Add a copy of const global to another struct for simpler methods.
+Is this good?
 7. extract function which will also use the struct
    * usually a create function
    * make struct first parameter, named self